johannes-hoetter/SP500-Stock-Price-Prediction/DOCUMENTATION.md

 metric is used.
 RMSE stands for the Root Mean Squarred Error, a metric which is used to calculate the performance of regression models by first calculating the squarred error of a prediction (-> SE), then taking the mean over the (batch of) data
 (-> MSE), and finally calculating the Root to compensate the square (-> RMSE).
-The advantage of this metric is that it is able to punish big errors much more than large errors, and I definitely want to avoid big errors when predicting stock prices!
+The advantage of this metric is that it is able to punish large errors much more than small errors, and I definitely want to avoid big errors when predicting stock prices!
 If you want to get further details, I recommend the following medium article:
 [MAE and RMSE — Which Metric is Better?](https://medium.com/human-in-a-machine-world/mae-and-rmse-which-metric-is-better-e60ac3bde13d)